scottmathson/virtuacon-jekyll-boilerplate/README.md

 Search-optimized Jekyll static site boilerplate.
 Includes basic pages and posts layouts, json-ld Schema for WebPage, BlogPosting, a sitemap.xml file, blog feed, and frontmatter fields mapping to on-page metadata head.html markup.

+_This repository accompanies a live presentation from VirtuaCon on May 15th, 2020 - video replay coming._

 - Simple and customizable components and layouts
 - Quick setup and management via config file
 - Light-weight, performant layouts for pages and posts